Adsorption and dissociation of diatomic molecules in monolayer $1H$-MoSe$_2$: Results

 At variance with our results for H$_2$ dissociation, a single Se vacancy suffices to facilitate the dissociation of O$_2$.
 Table~\ref{table:dissO2_MoSe2} shows that the revPBE-vdW and PBE-D3 predictions for the dissociation energy at $\mathrm{T_{vSe,a}}$ are $E_{d}\sim -3.3$ and $-$3.9~eV, respectively.
 The revPBE-vdW $E_d^\infty$ value suggests a non-negligible interaction between the dissociated atoms, but not the PBE-D3 one.
 The induced electron density of Fig.~\ref{fig:charge_dis_O}(b) shows the strong bonds that the O at the vacancy forms with the three closest Mo atoms.
 The other O binds to the Se below, being the corresponding $\Delta n$ quite similar to what we observe for adsorption on the pristine surface [cf. Fig.~\ref{fig:charge_dis_O}(a)].

-For completeness, we note that the dissociation energy when the two O atoms are adsorbed in two sufficiently separated Se vacancies will become highly exothermic, $E_d\sim-8$~eV.
+For completeness, we have evaluated the dissociation energy of O$_2$ considering that two Se vacancies are present at neighbor lattice positions.
+In this situation the process is even more exothermic with a revPBE-vdW (PBE-D3) prediction $E_d = -8.090$ ($-8.219$)~eV.
+Similar values are obtained for the case in which the two O atoms are adsorbed at two different isolated Se vacancies $E_d^\infty\sim-8.3$~eV.

 The effect that different S vacancy concentrations have in the dissociation of O$_2$ on the MoS$_2$ surface has been characterize in Ref.~\cite{Zhou2021}.
-Specifically, the process becomes more favorable as the concentration of vacancies increases from 3.12\% (equivalent to our calculations) to 12.5\%.
+Specifically, the process becomes more favorable as the concentration of vacancies increases from 3.13\% to 12.5\%.
+These results are in accordance to what we find in our calculations where one and two vacancies are present in the 4$\times$4 supercell, corresponding to a concentration of vacancies of 3.13\% and 6.25\%, respectively.